thecppzoo/zoo/design/AnyContainer.md

 }
 ```

-In the `strict` functions above, with variations on the type of pointers that illustrate that the problem is not only that but that the compiler sees that some memory acquires some type and then applies strict aliasing.
+The `strict` functions above, with variations on the type of pointers, illustrate how the problem is not only the pointer types but also that the compiler sees that some memory acquires some type and then applies strict aliasing.
 The type of the memory behind the pointers is "set" via assignment to `int` and `long`.
 Even though an `int` is smaller than a `long`, GCC and Clang both, legitimately, apply the rules of the language in the optimizer to conclude that the pointers can't refer to the same memory (because then that memory would have more than one type) and so decide that the return value of the `long` is not affected by the assignment to the `int`.

 As you can see in the [generated assembler](https://godbolt.org/g/WjL6XN),